-- "has been working" (Present Perfect Continuous) - Emphasizes an action that started in the past and continues up to the present.

-- "began" (Past Simple) - Indicates a specific past action.

-- "has made" (Present Perfect) - Shows an action that started in the past and has relevance to the present.

-- "reached" (Past Simple) - Indicates a specific past action.

-- "completes" (Future Simple) - Refers to a future action.

-- "will have devoted" (Future Perfect) - Indicates an action that will be completed before a future point.

-- "finishes" (Future Simple) - Refers to a future action.

-- "will have contributed" (Future Perfect) - Indicates an action completed before a future point.

-- "has" (Present Perfect) - Shows an action that started in the past and has relevance to the present.

-Glossary ---------- --
+- "has been working" (Present Perfect Continuous) Emphasizes an action that started in the past and continues up to the present. - "began" (Past Simple) Indicates a specific past action. - "has made" (Present Perfect) Shows an action that started in the past and has relevance to the present. - "reached" (Past Simple) Indicates a specific past action. - "completes" (Future Simple) Refers to a future action. - "will have devoted" (Future Perfect) Indicates an action that will be completed before a future point. - "finishes" (Future Simple) Refers to a future action. - "will have contributed" (Future Perfect) Indicates an action completed before a future point. - "has" (Present Perfect) Shows an action that started in the past and has relevance to the present.

 Present Tense: Present tense is a grammatical term used for verbs that describe action happening right now.
-An example of present tense is the verb in the sentence "I eat."
+An example of present tages is the year in the contenes "Leat"